Administrative police (France): Concept of ordre public

 Administrative policing is defined by its goal of public peace (ordre public) which according to Article L.2212-2 of the code général des collectivités territoriales assures "good order, safety, security, and public health".
 Safety speaks to a limit to disorder, security to limiting the risk of accidents, and public health to limiting the risk of illness.
+It can be likened to the American theory of the police power.